-With layers of mouthwatering meat, yummy fillings (of your choice), and crunchy vegetables, the Reuben sandwich is truly an iconic dish!
+With layers of mouthwatering meat, yummy fillings (of your choice), and crunchy vegetables, Arby’s reuben sandwich is truly an iconic dish!
 Who can say no to a sandwich stuffed with flavorful sauces, melted cheese, and luscious meat fillings?
-And it is easy to make and has a lot of variations that will suit your taste.
-And all the variations are equally filling and mouthwatering!

-The Reuben sandwich is made from sauerkraut, Swiss cheese, corned beef, and a Thousand dressing—on rye bread.
+We make the classic reuben sandwich with sauerkraut, Swiss cheese, corned beef, and Thousand Island dressing on rye bread.
 It won first place in the 1956 National Sandwich Contest.
-Since then, everybody wanted a bite of this scrumptious appetizer made with dark bread, corned beef, sauerkraut, and cheese.
-And practically every restaurant today has Reuben sandwiches on their menus.
+Since then, everybody wanted a bite of this scrumptious appetizer and practically every restaurant today has reuben sandwiches on their menus.

-Arby’s introduced The Reuben in 2005 and it has been a favorite since.
-Layers of lightly toasted marbled rye bread stuffed with thin-sliced corned beef, melted cheese, sauerkraut and creamy Thousand Island dressing.
+Arby’s introduced the reuben in 2005 and it has been a favorite since.
+Layers of lightly toasted marbled rye bread stuffed with thin-sliced corned beef, melted cheese, sauerkraut, and creamy Thousand Island dressing.
 Yummy, right?
-No wonder Arby’s Reuben is such a popular dish among diners.
+No wonder Arby’s reuben sandwich is such a popular dish among diners.

 Mix the sauerkraut and the Thousand Island dressing together in a bowl.

 Butter one side on each slice of bread.
 Spread the sauerkraut dressing mixture on the other side.

 Layer with corned beef and cheeses, then top with remaining bread slices.

 In a skillet, cook each side of the sandwiches on medium heat for 4 minutes.